open-tale/open-tale.github.io/_docs/06-skills.md

 #### Heal

-* Roll for: Magicy

 * The maximum range is equal to the Magicy level, in meters.

 * Heals the target by one third of the SP.

 #### Bolster

-* Roll for: Magicy

 * The maximum range is equal to the Magicy level, in meters.